Reviews You Can Rely On

 Should You Buy the Stohlquist Fit?

 This product stands out for its value.
 Coming in at less than half the price of some of our higher-scoring jackets, this jacket is enough to get you out on the water safely for an afternoon of fun.
-Its wide range of adjustability also adds to its value, as it can be fit to suit different users.
+Its wide range of adjustability also adds to its value, as it can be adapted to fit different users.
 If you are expecting to be on the water frequently or for multiple seasons, it may be worth considering investing in a model with more durability, a better fit, and more features.
 But if your needs are simple and occasional, this is a great choice.

 What Other Life Jackets Should You Consider?

-If you expect to wear your PFD frequently, particularly for activities involving lots of movement, consider a more fitted PFD such as the Astral YTV or NRS Ninja.
+If you expect to wear your PFD frequently, particularly for activities involving lots of movement, consider a more fitted life jacket such as the Astral YTV 2.0 or NRS Ninja.
 With larger armholes and a more pro-movement cut, these jackets offer extra freedom of movement and are popular with kayakers and sailors.
 If you expect to be in sheltered, calm waters, an inflatable waist belt PFD such as the NRS Zephyr may meet your needs more comfortably.